niall-m/Udemy/microservices/notes.md

     - cookie headers on incoming request to any service will need:
       - middleware to extract jwt payload and set on `req.currentUser`
 - **server-side rendering** (with NextJS)
-  - usefor SEO search engine optimization and page load speed
+  - useful for SEO search engine optimization and page load speed
+    - user sees content appear on the screen much more quickly
+      - particularly on a mobile device
   - review of loading process of a _typical_ react app into the browser
     - browser makes GET request, client responds with an HTML file
     - browser loads scripts and makes followup requests to get and execute those too
     - now loaded, browser requests privvy data, representing the initial need for auth
       - header, body or cookie would work
         - not with server-side bruh!
+  - the main idea
-  - the idea is for the backend server (client) to respond to the initial GET request with display content
+    - is for the backend server (client) to respond to the initial GET request with display content
     - client builds fully rendered html file, with content, as response
       - circumvents need for browser to load scripts and make follow-up requests
+      - client (NextJS) does that lifting, makes necessary followup requests
         - however, requires auth info with that first request
           - it's impossible to customize the initial request coming from the browser
           - eliminates use case for header and body type requests, leaving only the cookie (or jwt stored in a cookie)
             - or service workers... but thats a different story entirely
-      - client (NextJS) does that lifting, makes necessary followup requests
+  - auth
     - in order to satisfy 'no data store' requirement while using a cookie, use [cookie-session](https://www.npmjs.com/package/cookie-session)
       - cookies can be challenging to handle across diff languages due to encryption (or really decryption on different backends)
         - JWTs, when used correctly, are naturally resistant to tampering, which allows one to skip encrypting the cookie